Back to blog

 5 min

 Mobile Virtual Network Operators (MVNOs) are having a serious moment right now.
-These agile, customer-focused wireless providers are rewriting the rules of the telecom game, growing their customer bases at record speeds and beating traditional carriers on affordability, user satisfaction, and adaptability.
+These agile, customer-focused wireless providers are rewriting the rules of telecom, growing their customer base at record speeds and beating traditional players on user satisfaction.
 But how does the MVNO business model work?
-How do they make money without owning any network infrastructure?
+How do they turn a profit without owning any network infrastructure?
 And why should you be paying attention to this business model right now?

 Let’s dig into the MVNO playbook.